evocn/lambda/content/proposal.md

 To begin, I propose we play through one arc, and proceed from there.

 ## My Style
-I tend to run fast and loose. <20 minute combats.
+I tend to run fast and loose.
+Combats last less than 20 minutes.
 I expect players to be pretty active during play.
-I dislike waiting for turns or otherwise.
+The game should be nimble!

 I like to run a game in-person, without miniatures.
 I like to play with music.